wechaty/docusaurus/README.md

 1. Deployment `GIT_USER=<Your GitHub username> && USE_SSH=true yarn deploy`
     > If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.

-## Directory Structure

-We use different branch to support multi language:

-- master: English version
-- zh: Chinese version

-If you want to contribute to English version code, you can pull request to `master` branch.

-If you want to contribute to Chinese version code, you can pull request to `zh` branch.

 ## Welcome to contribute

 ### Why contribute?